jonyeung/TEQWebApp/README.md

 Welcome to our project page!
 Please see Documents/Deliverable_1_v01.pdf for an introduction to the team.

+The document for Devliverable 4 (*Verification and Code Review*) can be found in Documents/Deliverable_4_v00.pdf, which includes our sprint reports and our code review for this deliverable.

 # Navigating the Repo
 The src is divided into two sub-directories: backend and frontend.
 The frontend contains all our HTML pages along with the jQuery scripts and styling sheets.
 The backend contains all our backend APIs powered by Node.js.